ChaosAwakens/ChaosAwakens/README.md

 **1.16.5 (Forge):** [Forge v36.1.1 and up](https://files.minecraftforge.net/net/minecraftforge/forge/index_1.16.5.html), [GeckoLib v3.0 and up](https://www.curseforge.com/minecraft/mc-mods/geckolib/files/all?filter-game-version=1738749986%3a70886), [AttributeFix v10.0.1 and above](https://www.curseforge.com/minecraft/mc-mods/attributefix/files/all?filter-game-version=1738749986%3a70886)

 ## FAQ
-### Q: Will you make a *Fabric* version?
-**A:** It is unlikely we'll be doing it ourselves, but you are free to contribute to the Fabric branch.

-### Q: Will this mod be ported to version x.x.x?
+### Q: Will this mod be ported to version x.x.x or *Fabric*?
-**A:** We are likely **only** going to backport to version 1.12.2, and we have no plans to do it for 1.7.10.
-As 1.16.5 is our primary focus, we won't focus a lot on 1.12.2 yet.
+**A:** We are only going to focus for *Forge* 1.16.5 for the time being, **thus there are currently no plans for backports aside for 1.12.2, forward ports to version 1.17.1, or Fabric/Quilt releases**, nor do we want anyone else to port the mod without asking either.

-For forward ports: We don't have any plans to make one for *Forge* 1.17.x, as *GeckoLib* won't actively support it either as stated in the screenshot below:
+There will be **absolutely no** port for *Forge* 1.17.1, as *GeckoLib* won't actively support it either as stated in the screenshot below:

 ![](https://cdn.discordapp.com/attachments/816631663278686228/868465813135441940/unknown.png)